Internet-Draft Token Exchange Target Service Discovery June 2026

 &subject_token_type=urn:ietf:params:oauth:token-type:access_token

 The authorization server validates the request and returns a response with the discovery results.
-The response MUST use the application/json media type as specified in [RFC7159].
 The Content-Type header of the response MUST be set to application/json.

 audience